kodapaul/serverweatherapp/README.md

 - Run $ php artisan serve

 Note: Please make sure composer is updated and you are using php 7.3 and above.
+Note: Make sure you are running clientweatherapp.
+To set up you can clone the repo here: https://github.com/thepauldv/clientweatherapp.git